kaistmm/SSLalignment/README.md

 # Sound Source Localization is All About Alignment (ICCV’23)

-Official pytorch implementation of our following papers:
+Official PyTorch implementation of our following papers:

 >  **[Sound Source Localization is All About Cross-Modal Alignment](https://openaccess.thecvf.com/content/ICCV2023/papers/Senocak_Sound_Source_Localization_is_All_about_Cross-Modal_Alignment_ICCV_2023_paper.pdf)**
 >